HIV and Specific Populations

 Consider post-exposure prophylaxis (PEP).

 Post-exposure prophylaxis (PEP) is the use of HIV medicines soon after a possible exposure to HIV to prevent becoming infected with HIV.
 For example, a person who is HIV negative may use PEP after having sex without a condom with a person who is HIV positive.
-To be effective, PEP must be started within 72 hours after the possible exposure to HIV.
-To learn more, read the HIVinfo fact sheet on Post-Exposure Prophylaxis (PEP).
+To be effective, PEP must be started within 72 hours after a possible exposure to HIV.

 Get tested for HIV.